Sadegh28/PyIT-MLFS/README.md

 #### Your Own Dataset
-1. Put your datasets into  ``` ./data ``` folder.
-The folder structure for each dataset should follow the format:
+1. Put your datasets into  ``` ./datasets ``` folder. f the data is already splitted into train/test, then the folder structure for each dataset should follow the format:

         -YourDataset
         |--- train.csv